browserengineering/book/book/security.md

 ...

 Our browser has grown up and now runs (small) web applications.
-With one final step---user identity via cookies---it can now run all sorts of personalized online services.
+With one final step---user identity via cookies---it will be able torun all sorts of personalized online services.
 But capability demands
 responsibility: a browser must secure cookies against adversaries interested in getting at them.
 Luckily, browsers have sophisticated